Density of monochromatic infinite subgraphs II: Trees

 \begin{lemma} Let $T$ be a graph.
 A spanning copy of $T$ can be found in every infinitely connected graph $H$ if and only if $T$ is a forest and (i) $T$ has a component of unbounded radius or (ii) $T$ has infinitely many components. \end{lemma}

-In order to prove Lemma \ref{lem:embed-deep-tree} we first prove the following structural result about trees with unbounded radius.
+In order to simplify the proof of Lemma \ref{lem:embed-deep-tree}, we first prove the following structural result about trees with unbounded radius.
 An \emph{increasing star} is a tree obtained by taking an infinite collection of disjoint finite paths of unbounded length and joining one endpoint of each of the paths to a new vertex $v$.
 Note that an increasing star has unbounded radius, no infinite path, and exactly one vertex of infinite degree (which is called the \emph{center}).
-Also note that an increasing star has distinct vertices $v_0, v_1, v_2, \dots$ and internally disjoint paths $P_1, P_2, \dots$ where for all $i\geq 1$, $P_i$ is a path from $v_0$ to $v_i$ and the length of $P_{i+1}$ is greater than the length of $P_i$.
+Also note that an increasing star has distinct vertices $v_0, v_1, v_2, \dots$ and internally disjoint paths $P_1, P_2, \dots$ such that for all $i\geq 1$, $P_i$ is a path from $v_0$ to $v_i$ and the length of $P_{i+1}$ is greater than the length of $P_i$.

 \begin{fact} Let $T$ be a tree of unbounded radius.
 Either for all $v\in V(T)$, there is an infinite path in $T$ starting with $v$ or there exists $v_0\in V(T)$ such that $T$ contains an increasing star having $v_0$ as the center. \end{fact}